philgzl/litData/README.md

 **Key benefits:**

-✅ Accelerate training:       Optimized datasets load 20x faster.
+✅ **Accelerate training:**       Optimized datasets load 20x faster.
-✅ Stream cloud datasets:     Work with cloud data without downloading it.
+✅ **Stream cloud datasets:**     Work with cloud data without downloading it.
-✅ Pytorch-first:             Works with PyTorch libraries like PyTorch Lightning, Lightning Fabric, Hugging Face.
+✅ **PyTorch-first:**             Works with PyTorch libraries like PyTorch Lightning, Lightning Fabric, Hugging Face.
-✅ Easy collaboration:        Share and access datasets in the cloud, streamlining team projects.
+✅ **Easy collaboration:**        Share and access datasets in the cloud, streamlining team projects.
-✅ Scale across GPUs:         Streamed data automatically scales to all GPUs.
+✅ **Scale across GPUs:**         Streamed data automatically scales to all GPUs.
-✅ Flexible storage:          Use S3, GCS, Azure, or your own cloud account for data storage.
+✅ **Flexible storage:**          Use S3, GCS, Azure, or your own cloud account for data storage.
-✅ Compression:               Reduce your data footprint by using advanced compression algorithms.
+✅ **Compression:**               Reduce your data footprint by using advanced compression algorithms.
-✅ Run local or cloud:        Run on your own machines or auto-scale to 1000s of cloud GPUs with Lightning Studios.
+✅ **Run local or cloud:**        Run on your own machines or auto-scale to 1000s of cloud GPUs with Lightning Studios.
-✅ Enterprise security:       Self host or process data on your cloud account with Lightning Studios.
+✅ **Enterprise security:**       Self host or process data on your cloud account with Lightning Studios.

 &nbsp;